 BUDGET

 Attached hereto as Schedule 4 is the Budget for the Facility for the Initial Term.
-The Budget shows on a Month-by-Month basis, an itemized estimate of Operating Expenses to be incurred in the performance of the Services in accordance with the terms and conditions of this Agreement for the Facility during the Initial Term.
+The Budget shows an itemized estimate of Operating Expenses to be incurred in the performance of the Services in accordance with the terms and conditions of this Agreement for the Facility during the Initial Term.
+Within thirty (30) days of the Effective Date Operator shall prepare and submit to Owner Operator’s proposed monthly breakdown of the Budget for the Facility for the 2001 year.
+Not later than ninety (90) days before the beginning of each subsequent year, Operator shall prepare and submit to Owner Operator’s proposed monthly breakdown of the Budget for the Facility for the following year.
+Within thirty (30) Days after such receipt, Owner shall either provide its written approval of the proposed monthly Budget or request specific amendments to be made thereto.
+Thereafter, the Parties will work together to finalize the month Budget for that year.

 8.1.
 Owner and Operator Responsibility; Procurement of Materials and Services.
 Owner shall reimburse Operator for, all Operating Expenses.
 Operator is specifically authorized, as provided in the Budget, to procure materials and services as agent for and in the name of Owner for which Operator shall directly pay the vendors of such materials and services.
 All invoices for materials and services procured under this Section 8.1 shall designate Owner as the purchaser of such materials and services.